codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 We can also use a similar approach with the [[RecyclerView|Using-the-RecyclerView]] by defining an interface `EndlessRecyclerViewScrollListener` that requires an `onLoadMore()` method to be implemented.
 The [LayoutManager](http://developer.android.com/reference/android/support/v7/widget/RecyclerView.LayoutManager.html), which is responsible in the RecyclerView for rendering where items should be positioned and manages scrolling, provides information about the current scroll position relative to the adapter.
 For this reason, we need to pass an instance of what LayoutManager is being used to collect the necessary information to ascertain when to load more data.

+Start by referring to this [code sample for usage](https://gist.github.com/rogerhu/17aca6ad4dbdb3fa5892) and [this code sample](https://gist.github.com/nesquena/d09dc68ff07e845cc622) for the full listener source code.
+In short endless pagination requires the following steps:

 ### Using with LinearLayoutManager

+The code below demonstrates how to do endless pagination for a linear layout based RecyclerView.
+Note that this simplified code only works for **RecyclerViews using the LinearLayoutManager** and displaying a simple linear list.
+This will not necessarily work for other layout types.
+For that, you need to read the next section.

 ```java
 import android.support.v7.widget.LinearLayoutManager;